repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/planning/deployment.rst

 Use the Authentication/Authorization to restrict scopes

-Use such an API Gateway to manage API endpoints' access.
+Use an API Gateway to manage API endpoints' access.

 RSTUF API has a built-in authentication service, however this feature is not for production.
 Using external authentication technology is recommended.